dbb1019/Annie-s-Panner/README.md

 #### Auto Width & Field Folding

-(I really wanted to stick to one knob here; it’s a bit of a trade-off on the control side, but it keeps me in the flow, so I decided to skip a width knob altogether.)
+(I really wanted to go with one knob here; it’s a bit of a trade-off on the control side, but it keeps me in the flow, so I decided to skip a width knob altogether.)

 - Center Position: The soundstage is fully expanded at its maximum geometric width ($100\%$ Width).
 - The Panning Process: As the sound moves away from the center, the algorithm asymmetrically compresses the soundstage boundaries.
 This creates a "Field Folding" effect where the closer the sound is to the edges, the more the stereo width automatically narrows.